kshetline/tubular_time/README.md

 `new DateTime('1969-09-30', 'Pacific/Kwajalein').getDiscontinuityDuringDay()` →<br>
 `{ start: '24:00:00', end: '01:00:00', delta: -82800000 }`

-Here's a skyviewcafe.com image for that extra-long day in the Marshall Islands, with two sunrises, two sunsets, and 24 hours, 6 minutes worth of daylight packed into a 47-hour day:
+Here’s a skyviewcafe.com image for that extra-long day in the Marshall Islands, with two sunrises, two sunsets, and 24 hours, 6 minutes worth of daylight packed into a 47-hour day:

 <img src="https://shetline.com/readme/tubular-time/2.4.0/mhl_sep_30_1969.jpg" width=215 height=195 alt="Marshall Islands, September 30, 1969">